HomeGa86/AulbumFtp/README.md

+App Description
-An android app to view pictures and videos on a ftp or sftp server, it auto downloads all pictures and videos from ftp server or sftp server and create small size local pictures to save storage, when you click a local picture or a video, it auto downloads the original picture from the ftp or sftp server
+An Android app that lets you view photos and videos hosted on your own FTP or SFTP server.
+It automatically generates lightweight local thumbnails to save phone storage.
+When you tap a thumbnail, the app seamlessly downloads and streams the original file from your server.
-This app's feature is to simulate a cloud photo of phones, but it is free.
-You can setup your ftp/sftp server with many free choices, sftp server is recommended because it's secure and it supports resuming download.
-This app only downloads pictures  or videos from a server, it does not upload any file to a server.
+​Think of it as your own private, free cloud photo service.
+We recommend using SFTP for its security and support for resuming downloads.
+Please note: This app is currently read-only; it only downloads files from your server and does not upload files.

-Why do I write this app?
+​Why did I create this app?
-   Because I have lots of photoes and videos (> 200G) stored on computer's hard disks, but sometimes I would like to view them, it's not convenient to use a computer.
-And I know that there are some other apps which have the similar feature, but most of those apps require the user to deploy a "heavy" server which costs much electricity and money.
-So a ftp/sftp server can be deployed to small devices like Android TV box (which is my server) or some other small devices which costs much less electricity.
-An android device's typical voltage is 5v, flow is around 1A or 2A, so it's just 5W or 10W, very less than a 100W or 200W computer.

-1. Information Security
-   This app does not need to access your phone's folders (e.g. the photo folders or any other folders).
-   It will not ask you for permission to access your storage, so it's safe, don't worry to use it.
-   This app only write/read data from its own folder which is the app's specific folder, and read data from ftp/sftp server, so it's very safe.
-2. A downloaded file will not be downloaded again
-   A file is identified by its ftp full path excluding its host name and port (e.g. a file's id is /rootfolder/subfolder1/subfolder2/photo.jpg)
-   That means, if the folder structure doesn't change, the downloaded file will not be downloaded again even if you change a server host name or port.
-3. Below file types are supported
+I have over 200GB of photos and videos stored on my computer's hard drives.
+Accessing them from a computer isn't always convenient.
+While similar apps exist, most require heavy server setups that consume a lot of electricity and money.
+By using an FTP/SFTP server, you can host your files on lightweight devices like an Android TV box.
+A small device like this only draws about 5W–10W (5\text{V} at 1\text{A} or 2\text{A}), which is drastically more energy-efficient than a 100W–200W computer running 24/7.
+​Key Features:
+​Privacy & Security First: The app does not require access to your phone’s local photo storage or folders.
+It operates entirely within its own isolated app folder, keeping your personal data safe and secure.
+​Smart Cache & Deduplication: Files are identified by their absolute server path (e.g., /rootfolder/subfolder/photo.jpg).
+As long as your server's folder structure remains the same, the app won't re-download files—even if you change your server's hostname or port.
-   .jpg, .jpeg, .png, .gif, .bmp, .webp, .mp4, .mkv, .mov, .avi, .3gp
+​Wide Format Support: Fully supports .jpg, .jpeg, .png, .gif, .bmp, .webp, .mp4, .mkv, .mov, .avi, and .3gp.
-4. Pictures and Videos will be downloaded, and a very small size thumbnail picture will be generated and stored on the phone.
-Video will not be store on your phone.
-   Original picture or video will be downloaded only when you click it in the app, and the original picture or video files are stored in a app sepecifc cache folder, the cache will be cleared when the app is closed.
-   If the cache is not cleared when the app is closed, don't worry, most Android systems will automatically clear the cache when it thinks it's too large.
+​Storage-Saving Thumbnails: The app only stores tiny thumbnails on your phone.
+Original files are cached only when you open them and are automatically cleared when the app closes (or when the Android system manages its cache).
+Videos are never stored permanently on your device.
-5. Android 11 and Android 16 are tested
+​Compatibility: Thoroughly tested and optimized for Android 11 through Android 16.
-6. The app will try to extract the capture date&time from the original pictures and videos, if the original pictures and videos don't have a capture date&time, the app will try to extract it from the file name.
-Capture date&time will be used to sort the pictures and videos in the app.
-7. If all the pictures and videos have been downloaed successfully, then the app will not try to download or list the files from the server again within 10 days.
-The purpose of this feature is to save network access of the phone and it assumes the photoes and videos on the server don't change frequently.
+​Smart Timeline Sorting: The app automatically extracts the capture date and time from your media's metadata.
+If metadata is missing, it intelligently reads the date from the filename to keep your timeline organized.
+​Network Efficiency: Once your media library is successfully indexed, the app caches the file list for 10 days.
+This minimizes server hits and saves your mobile data, assuming your archive doesn't change daily.